RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: Impact of the Choice of

 Throughout this paper, we have been ignoring the important role that the choice of $W$ plays.
 Indeed, a central practical difficulty in spatial regression is that the spatial weight matrix $W$ is rarely determined uniquely by the research problem.
 In many applied analyses, one can envision the data analyst beginning with a family of plausible neighbourhood structures, and then selecting one weight matrix as a compromise between interpretability and power \citep{anselinLagrangeMultiplierTest1988}.
 We can formalise this by defining a candidate class of plausible weight matrices that faithfully describe the spatial topology, where $\mathcal W$ may include, for example, contiguity-based weights such as rook or queen adjacency, $k$ nearest neighbour weights, or distance-band weights.

 Very often, there are two considerations the hypothetical data analyst has to consider.
 First, there is the question of neighbourhood size.
 Increasing the number of neighbours reduces variance in the spatial lag, but it also changes the scale of $W$ under standard normalisations, and it can affect boundary behaviour.
 In particular, for row-standardised weights, boundary units with fewer neighbours receive larger per-neighbour weights, which may amplify edge effects.
 Second, there is the question of regularity.
-Weight matrices arising from regular lattices yield stable spectral behaviour, while highly irregular spatial graphs can lead to heavy-tailed or multimodal finite-sample distributions for quadratic-form diagnostics.
-This issue is emphasised in \citet{rederMoreAPLEStatistic2009}, who examine a collection of maximally connected planar structures (the B-series) with fixed size $n=8$ and fixed overall connectivity, and report that for certain irregular structures, the APLE loses its empirical advantage over Moran-type diagnostics at moderate dependence levels, exhibiting both appreciable bias and increased variance when $\rho$ is not close to $0$.
+Weight matrices arising from regular lattices often yield more stable spectral behaviour, while non-regular adjacency structures can produce more uneven residualised spectra.
+This issue is emphasised in \citet{rederMoreAPLEStatistic2009}, who examine maximally connected planar structures from the B-series with fixed size $n=8$ and fixed overall connectivity, and report that for certain small irregular structures, the APLE loses its empirical advantage over Moran-type diagnostics at moderate dependence levels, exhibiting both appreciable bias and increased variance when $\rho$ is not close to $0$.
+We use B07 in the same spirit: it is an adverse finite-sample benchmark inherited from the APLE literature, with the understanding that it is not a representative model for all possible irregular spatial graphs.

 The statistic that one needs to understand the local behaviour of the RESAPLE is the restricted information at the null, which, as shown in Lemma \ref{lem:restricted-info}, satisfies It follows from local asymptotic theory that the local asymptotic power of likelihood based tests tracks the Fisher information \citep{vaartAsymptoticStatistics1998}.
 Within a candidate class $\mathcal W$, weight matrices with larger $\mathcal I_r(0)$ yield greater local power.
 In other words, $\mathcal I_r(0)$ gives an analytic measure of detectability for spatial dependence using RESAPLE.